 - The sky-blue area plot represents over 1 billion kilowatt-hours of electrical energy that require storage.
 I emphasize, electricity only.

-- The cost of storage in litium-ion batteries, according to a very optimistic report by Deloitte, has fallen to US$209 (CA$280) per kilowatt-hour, which puts the overnight cost of the battery array to hold the billion-plus kWh to around CA$280 billion.
+- The cost of storage in litium-ion batteries, according to a very optimistic report by Deloitte, has fallen to US$209 (CA$280) per kilowatt-hour.
+This puts the overnight cost of the battery array to hold the billion-plus kWh to over CA$280 billion.
+That’s billion, with a “b.” i.e., 109.

 - The sky-blue area plot represents electricity storage only; as you can see, demand for heating over the same period outstripped electricity demand by tens of millions of kilowatts.
 And transportation power demand was a further ten million kilowatts above that.